Fermat-ORG/fermat-framework/CONTRIBUTING.md

 <br>
-Contributing to Fermat
+Contributing Guide
 ------------------------
 <br>
 ### Introduction

 Anybody can contribute to Fermat and you are welcome to do so.
+There is a stable community of mantainers called bitDubai.
+You might want to join this community and specifically one of their teams which are working on specifics area of the system.
+Visit their [site](https://bitDubai.com) to learn how to join in.

 Depending on where the changes you propose belogns to the procedure may vary a little bit.

 <br>
 #### Contributing to a Component